Cross-Dimensional Mathematics: A Foundation For STP/STA: Metric Space Structure on

 Note that by Definition \ref{d8.1.2} if $x\in \R^n$, then

 where $\langle x,x\rangle$ is the Euclidean inner product.
-Hence the inner product defined by (\ref{8.1.5}) has the ``normalized" Euclidean inner product.
+Hence the inner product defined by (\ref{8.1.5}) is the ``normalized" Euclidean inner product.
 This is very important for comparing the vectors in Euclidean spaces of various dimensions.

 Alternatively, we can also define